-Under his direction, the LEDC has implemented a new strategic plan with a stronger focus on economic factors like improving the entrepreneurial climate in London, as well as launching a number of new initiatives and forming local, national, and international partnerships that drive London forward.
+An Economist by training, Kapil Lakhotia is the President and CEO of the London Economic Development Corporation.
+Under his direction, the LEDC has implemented a bold new strategic plan with a strong focus on workforce development, entrepreneurship as well as forming local, national, and international partnerships that drive London forward.

 Jack Adams, Manager, Business Growth and Retention.
 With past work experience in the software, electricity, and forestry industries, Jack joined the LEDC in January 2012 while completing a postgraduate degree in public relations at Western University.
 Jack provides Growth & Retention support to local business and industry research for LEDC initiatives.
 When not researching economic development, Jack enjoys cooking, fishing, film, gaming, and sports.

-Robert Collins, Director, Workforce Development, brings significant experience from senior roles in provincial and municipal governments in South Western Ontario to this portfolio.
-More recently he was Vice President of Workforce Development for a leading community employment agency.
-Robert is active in a number of initiatives designed to address the anticipated labour market shortages and close the gaps between supply and demand - an identified cornerstone of community economic resilience and sustainability.
+Robert Collins, Director, Workforce Development, brings significant experience from senior roles in provincial and municipal governments and non-profit organizations in southwestern Ontario to this portfolio.
+Robert is active in a number of initiatives designed to address current and anticipated labour market shortages and close the gaps between supply and demand - an identified cornerstone of community economic resilience and sustainability.

 Ashley has a strong background in strategic communications planning and execution, as well as media, stakeholder community and government relations.
 Ashley brings a wealth of experience from over a decade of working in provincial politics where she held a number of positions including, Chief of Staff for the MPP of London West and Senior Advisor to the Minister of Energy at Queens Park.

 Ashley has a passion for building relationships, and facilitating effective partnerships.
 Ashley has taken on a number of other challenging projects in both independent consulting, as well as in roles of Community Relations and Government Relations at Western University.
-Ashley sits on the board of directors for the Children’s Aid Society, London & Middlesex, is a Trustee on the Brescia University College Board of Trustees, and is very involved with the Centre for Research & Education for Violence Against Women & Children.
+Ashley sits on the board of directors for the Children’s Aid Society London & Middlesex, and is a Trustee on the Brescia University College Board of Trustees.

-Rachael Courtemanche is responsible for crafting content that helps share London’s story locally, nationally, and globally.
+Rachael Luby is responsible for crafting content that helps share London’s story locally, nationally, and globally.
 Through content creation, social media management, and communications strategies, Rachael helps the LEDC raise London’s profile.

-Passionate about building relationships, Rachael volunteers as a mentor through the Fanshawe College Larry Myny Mentorship Program, as well as a content contributor for Western University’s Faculty of Arts and Humanities.
+Passionate about building relationships, Rachael is a Director on the Fanshawe College Alumni Association Board of Directors, volunteers as a mentor through the Fanshawe College Larry Myny Mentorship Program, and is a member of the London Chamber of Commerce marketing committee.

-Larry is responsible for Business Development at the LEDC, including the attraction of new investment and supporting both high-growth, early-stage companies as well as existing companies, within the manufacturing, food processing, building products, financial services, life sciences, and digital creative sectors.
+Larry leads the Business Development team at the LEDC focusing on attracting new job creating investments and supporting high-growth companies within the manufacturing, food processing, building products, financial services, life sciences, and digital creative sectors.
 Larry works closely with all levels of government and partner organizations supporting these sectors.

-Brittany Medeiros, Manager, Business Development.
-5 years of experience working with the Digital Media and Technology industries as a library of business resources.
+Brittany Maia, Manager, Business Development, working with the Digital Media and Technology Industries.
 I have worked with companies from venture / startups in ideation stages to scale ups and large enterprises.
 My portfolio now consists of working with over 300+ Digital Creative companies, where I consult with the company to identify needs at all stages and use creative problem solving to come up with solutions for appropriate connections or resources.
 I also work with foreign direct investment (FDI) and helping companies understand why Ontario, Canada and London is a great place to start and grow their business.

 I’m also a community builder, in the past 5 years I have been directly involved with 30+ events in the community.